prezly/theme-kit-js/CONTRIBUTING.md

 npm link @prezly/theme-kit-nextjs
 ```

 This will create a symbolic link between local version of the package and theme.
+Checkout [Common Errors](#common-errors) section in case you have reached unexpected errors.

 ### Common Errors